Abad-Dev/NetDynamicPress/README.md

 # NetDynamicPress
 A backend for DynamicPress

-There is no appsettings.json because the connection String is there as in the [Microsoft Docs](https://learn.microsoft.com/en-us/ef/core/miscellaneous/connection-strings).
-You have to delete the Development in [appsettings.Development.json](appsettings.Development.json).

-It is important that the bit size of the key is at least 128 bits

 ## Relationships and Design

 It's really simple, it just has a Relationship 1:N, the User with the Presupuesto's.
 The user is who create the Presupuesto's: